Active Substance: imatinib

 Why is Imatinib Accord approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) concluded that, in accordance with EU requirements, Imatinib Accord has been shown to have comparable quality and to be bioequivalent to Glivec.
-Therefore, the CHMP’s view was that, as for Glivec, the benefit outweighs the identified risk.
-The Committee recommended that Imatinib Accord be approved for use in the EU.
+The European Medicines Agency concluded that, in accordance with EU requirements, Imatinib Accord has been shown to have comparable quality and to be bioequivalent to Glivec.
+Therefore, the Agency’s view was that, as for Glivec, the benefit outweighs the identified risk.
+The Agency recommended that Imatinib Accord be approved for use in the EU.

 What measures are being taken to ensure the safe and effective use of Imatinib Accord?